rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 code.
 Setting this to 1 may improve the performance of generated code, but may be slower to compile.

-The default if not specified is 16.
+The default, if not specified, is 16.

 ## remark